California Wine Cellars – Traditional or Contemporary Style?

 Residential custom wine cellars in Los Angeles, California vary in designs.
-There are wine cellar owners who prefer to have a classic or traditional looking wine storage room, while a rising number of wine collectors who choose to have a more contemporary or modern ambiance for theirs.
+There are wine cellar owners who prefer to have a classic or traditional-looking wine storage room, while a rising number of wine collectors choose to have a more contemporary or modern ambiance for theirs.
 Which design is better?

 Which is Better?
 Traditional or Contemporary Home Custom Wine Cellars?

-Traditional custom wine rooms are wine storage spaces usually found underground, at the basement areas of houses, or in an extra room or garage.
+Traditional custom wine storage rooms are wine storage spaces usually found underground, in the basement areas of houses, or in an extra room or garage.
 Some even build a traditional wine cellar under the stairs to maximize the space.
-Traditional wine cellars often boast of old fashioned and classic designs and fixtures, both in the interior and exterior areas.
+Traditional wine storage rooms often boast old-fashioned and classic designs and fixtures, both in the interior and exterior areas.

 Custom wine racks in Los Angeles, California are usually made of wood.
-Designs are traditional or leaning towards the classic style.
-Redwood and pine wood are the commonly used as these are proven to be durable and long lasting.
+Designs are traditional or lean towards the classic style.
+Redwood and pine wood are commonly used as these are proven to be durable and long-lasting.

 These kinds of wood also favorably thrive in the cool and mold-inducing environment of the wine cellar.
-They are also easy to stain and are able to maintain its classic feel and look that add to the charm of the wine cellar.
+They are also easy to stain and are able to maintain their classic feel and look that adds to the charm of the wine cellar.

 Contemporary Wine Cellars

-Contemporary wine rooms are usually made of glass, steel, and sometimes wood.
+Contemporary wine storage rooms are usually made of glass, steel, and sometimes wood.
 Modern designs lean more toward being flashy and sleek, without little edges and curves.
-They are meant to maximize space, but at the same time dazzle onlookers.
+They are meant to maximize space but at the same time dazzle onlookers.

 The whole wine cellar can become a part of the wall design or a piece of artwork in one corner of the living area or kitchen.
 Most of the contemporary wine cellar designs are minimalist ones as these are intended to be sleek, uncluttered space-savers.

-Commercial custom wine cellars Los Angeles, California are mostly built with a contemporary design to attract customers in hotels, restaurants, bars, and wine stores.
+Commercial custom wine storage rooms in Los Angeles, California are mostly built with a contemporary design to attract customers in hotels, restaurants, bars, and wine stores.
 Eye-catching wine displays can help increase sales.